isomerpages/gb-assist/pages/blog/2022-07-21-post-dashboard.md

 Businesses can also keep track of all their licence applications on the Dashboard.
 The task overview allows you to easily keep track of pending applications, and informs you when there is action required on your part.

 For example, you can amend, renew or cancel existing licences with just a few simple clicks.
-The Dashboard will ensure you always have an eye on which stage of application your licence is at, and prompt you to renew your licences when they are close to expiry, so you no longer need to worry about missed deadlines!
+The Dashboard will ensure you always have an eye on which stage of application your licence is at, and prompt you to renew your licences via an email notification when they are close to expiry, so you no longer need to worry about missed deadlines!

 ![GoBusiness Dashboard personalised recommendation](/images/blog/content/Dashboard 5.jpg)
 <figcaption>The first thing you see upon logging in to the GoBusiness Dashboard is an overview of all pending tasks.</figcaption>